 What About “Spiritual Manners”?

-In fact, how are your morals overall?
+Even before looking at your own spiritual manners, you might want to consider your overall moral compass.
+How are your morals, overall?
 Are they well-defined and consistent– some might say rigid – never failing, always sure?
 Or are they mutable – some might say weak – adapting and changing to accommodate what you believe serves you in the moment?
 There’s no right or wrong answer.
 Just think about it for a minute.

 I once knew someone who referred to himself as a “moral relativist.”
 A moral relativist is someone whose ethical behavior adapts to the various cultural circumstances in which they find themselves.
 But honestly, he seemed to use this term as a way to let himself off the hook for what he knew others experienced as a selfish disregard for their needs.
 This isn’t to say he was a bad person, but neither was he a true moral relativist.
-A disregard for the needs of others is not so much moral relativism as it is a very human lack of moral concern.
+A disregard for the needs of others is not so much moral relativism as it is an absence, or lack, of moral concern overall.

 It’s How We Live, Not What We Achieve